 As part of the project, academics and students from the University of Sheffield’s Faculty of Engineering helped pupils at Hallam Primary School and Lydgate Junior School develop six different finger designs.
 These designs were used in the final performance that set the new world record.

 Engineers from the University’s AMRC worked with Brockwell Junior School, Greenside Primary School and Woodthorpe Community Primary School to design and manufacture seven inventions that were also used in setting the new record.
+The inventions include:

 - The Flying Rabbit (Lydgate Junior School) – a contraption that launches a wooden rabbit at the piano to play the lowest key